styled-system/styled-system/docs/getting-started.md

 ```

 So far, this component can be styled with any valid CSS color.
-To create a more consistent UI, create a theme module which will include a color palette.
+To create a more consistent UI, create a theme module with a `colors` object.

 ```js
 // theme.js